 Do you know your brand well?
-Could you show us who you are in under one minute in a brand video?
-Or even in six seconds via Vine?
+Could you show us who you are in under one minute in a short form brand video?
 In the age of the distracted mobile user and with a proliferation of content from so many other competing businesses, video can help you cut through and differentiate your brand.
-But if you don’t make an impact quickly, people will click on to the next piece of content.
+But if you don’t make an impact quickly, people will click on the next piece of content.

-Brand archetypes are an effective way of starting the process of defining your business and helping you create content which resonates with your audience.
-In this article we’ll show you how to use this concept to understand and differentiate your brand more effectively.
+One effective way to start defining your brand is through brand archetypes.
+In this article, we’ll show you how to use this concept to understand and differentiate your brand more effectively.

 What are brand archetypes?